Suffering from a Sports Injury? Our Physicians Want to Help You!

 ACL tears: ACL, or the anterior cruciate ligament is key to stabilizing your knee, and is often damaged while playing sports.
 The ACL does not have the ability to heal well on its own and may require surgical intervention to restore its stability.
 Your ACL is damaged, when your knee is forcibly twisted or forcibly hyperextended.
 These injuries are common in sports that require athletes to change direction quickly, stop suddenly, or that present an opportunity for them to jump or land incorrectly.

 Cartilage damage: Knee cartilage damage is caused by sudden impact, trauma, fracture, or a fall.
 Your cartilage is flexible connective tissue that covers your knee joint, reducing friction and serving as a shock absorber.
 Football players, hockey players, and other athletes who are involved in contact sports or sports that require a twisting motion have a high chance of cartilage injury.

-Brian McGraw, DO, may use an arthroscope, along with MRI to diagnose cartilage lesions.
+The physician may use an arthroscope, along with MRI to diagnose cartilage lesions.
 Treatment could include pain medication, a brace, plant, physical therapy, and in severe cases surgical procedures.

 An Expert in the Field of Orthopedic Medicine